DataDog/integrations-core/cisco_aci/tests/README.md

 - Only one version of the cisco api.
 - The sandbox comes with almost nothing configured and you have to setup the whole environment otherwise most metrics won't show up.
 - Such a sandbox requires you to reserve it, sometimes one day in advance.
-- It requires the use of a VPN that may be incompatible with other corporate VPNs
+- It requires the use of a VPN that may be incompatible with other corporate VPNs.